docktor-v/GPS_POI_to_Google_DIrections_Parser_App/readme.md

 <b>Instructions on running</b>
 If you only want to run the program as-is, copy the file "POI_Directions_Parser-1.0.jar".
 This file is under the "target" folder.
 You will need to have Java SDK 11 or earlier.
-In Windows, open terminal, navigate to the folder where the .jar file is found.
+1. In Windows, open terminal
+2. Navigate to the folder where the .jar file is found.
-Enter "Java -jar POI_Directions_Parser-1.0.jar" and the application should load.
+3. Enter "Java -jar POI_Directions_Parser-1.0.jar" and the application should load.

 Depencencies are set for Linux, Mac, and Windows.
 Only Windows has been tested.